Search the Health Library

 - The development, maintenance and evaluation of innovative programs related to the care of individuals with substance abuse.

 - The mentorship of current and future clinicians in providing sensitive expert care to individuals with substance abuse.

 The division is comprised of three main clinical services:

-- Chemical Dependency Unit (CDU)
+- Chemical Dependence Unit (CDU)

-The Chemical Dependency Unit (CDU) is a 26-bed inpatient unit that provides comprehensive medical detoxification services for patients using alcohol or opiates.
+The Chemical Dependence Unit (CDU) is a 26-bed inpatient unit that provides comprehensive medical detoxification services for patients using alcohol or opiates.
 While on the unit, patients prepare for the next steps in their recovery.

-- Outpatient Chemical Dependency Unit
+- Outpatient Chemical Dependence Unit

 - Comprehensive Care Practice (CCP)